Explosion Proof Lights

 For purpose of definition, we will explain the Class and Div System of lighting fixtures.
 For a full explanation on electrical, explosion safe lighting, visit the OSHA website.

-LED hazardous location lights work in the presence of dust and flammable petro-chemicals.
+LED explosion rated lights work in the presence of dust and flammable petro-chemicals.
 You'll find these lights in industrial applications where ignitable flammable gases are present.
 These LED lights reduce energy costs and improve safety through high quality light.

 Intrinsically Safe LED Lights

-Hazardous lighting fixtures contain electrical shorts and sparking.
+Instrinsically safe lighting fixtures contain electrical shorts and sparking.
 They will operate in the harshest industrial type environments.
-Our commercial hazardous location LED come in different styles, division ratings and classifications.
+Our commercial hazardous LED lighting come in different styles, division ratings and classifications.
 This allows you to choose the fixture best for your zone requirements.

 Class I areas are those in which flammable gases or vapors are or may be present in the air.
 They're in quantities sufficient to produce explosive or ignitable mixtures.